 I want to help you replace judgmental behavior with compassionate responses.
 I know that it is only with compassion that you can become the truly empowered person you deserve to be.
 Fundamental to everything I do in my work in my life is the knowledge that you are most powerful when you are loving and compassionate.
 We live in a culture that didn’t teach us this and as a result you weren’t treated how you needed to be to have the self-esteem you deserve.

 There are two basic reasons that your reactions and behaviors do not bring about the result you desire.
 You weren’t taught that the human brain hadn’t evolved to be able to tell the difference between stress and danger.
-For most of her time in the planet we lived in mortal danger and having a hair-trigger response to mortal danger allowed our species to survive.
+For most of our time in the planet we lived in mortal danger and having a hair-trigger response to mortal danger allowed our species to survive.
 You probably rarely if ever experience life-threatening situations but your brain misreads stresses danger and hijacks distress signals to this fight/flight/freeze part of your brain.
 This is the part of your brain were all here early years and traumas are stored.
 When this part of your brain gets triggered react with brainpower a vulnerable, helpless child.
 I called this “emotional dyslexia,” because it is a physiological response that leads to reactions that are the opposite of what we need, just as the learning disability dyslexia is physiological and causes people to write letters backwards.
 The second reason that your behavior isn’t always effective is the result of what I call “faulty learning,” the things that we were taught from the adults in our lives that also suffered from emotional dyslexia and therefore were vulnerable to fearful, childlike reactions.
 You can’t blame yourself for these responses because you didn’t have control about how your brain evolved nor did you have control about the conditioning you received as an infant and child.

 There is a new term in contemporary neuroscience and that is “neuro plasticity,” which as its name implies, means that the brain is plastic it can change in form and function throughout our lives.
 I would like to teach you how to receive and then internalize more compassionate responses, so that you can replace your negative self- talk with responses that create the feelings of worthiness you have always deserved to feel.